top of page

 You CANNOT use a dedicated rear rest when shooting from any bench.

-You CANNOT count shots taken after the 10 minute time limit for score.
+You CANNOT count-for-score any shots taken after the 10 minute time limit.

-If you have an interest in this discipline, or would like to give it a try, contact Ken DeCarle at 250-247-7639 (pachyderm@shaw.ca) for details.
+If you have an interest in this discipline, or would like to give it a try, contact Bob Lake at 250-247-8886 (lakers38@shaw.ca) for details.

 AMMUNITION